FloMazel/Microbiome_Phylo_Diversity_Workshop/SetUp.md

 ## Testing testing

 1. Do whatever is appropriate for your OS to launch RStudio.
-You should get a window similar to the screenshot below.
-    +  If you don't see a window that is divided into distinct areas labelled "Console", "Environment", etc., you are probably running the user interface that comes bundled with R. Check that RStudio is present in your applications and start it instead.

 2. Put your cursor in the left pane labelled "Console", which is where you interact with the live R process.
 Create a simple object with code